Frequently Asked Questions

 2. Q. May a grand juror serve consecutive terms on a grand jury?

 A. Yes.
-The presiding judge is allowed to name up to 10 sitting jurors, who so consent, to hold over for “a second year.”
-(PC §901 (b)) This language seems to mean that a juror can serve only two full consecutive years.
+The presiding judge may allow up to 10 sitting jurors to hold over for “a second year.”
+(PC §901 (b)) CGJA interprets this language to mean that a juror can serve only two full consecutive years.
 The code does not explicitly allow for service for longer than that.
 However, a few courts allow a juror to serve for more than two consecutive years, so CGJA recommends consultation with the court or grand jury’s legal advisor on this issue.

 3. Q. May a sworn-in alternate juror participate in grand jury proceedings, such as sitting in on interviews, before being impaneled?